kushaldas/pym/docs/installation.rst

 Installation
 ============

-In this chapter you will learn how to install Python
+In this chapter you will learn how to install Python3, the latest of the language.

 On Windows
 ==========